Power Apps Filter function allows you to find a records in a table that match the specific condition criteria.

 Note that, Filter function is one of the most common used function in Power Apps, and within Filter function we frequently use operators and search functions.
 Few common operators such as =, <, >, IN, AND (&&), OR ( || ) etc.. and Search function such as StartsWith, EndWith, Search etc..

-So, when working on large dataset you need to check whether use of any Operator or Search function within Filter function giving you a delegation warning or not.
+When working with large datasets, it’s important to check whether the use of any operator or search function within the Filter function triggers a delegation warning.

 To understand the delegation you can refer the post Understanding the Delegation.